 For example, let’s just take a look at the following dataset.
 The dataset contains some information about a banking investment.
-The dataset has a principal amount of $10,000, also an annual interest rate of 5%, and total years of investment which is 10.
+The dataset has a principal amount of $10,000, an annual interest rate of 5%, and a total year of investment which is 10.
 Now we want to calculate the future amount which is mainly our quarterly compound interest.

-Insert Formula to Generate Quarterly Compound Interest Calculator in Excel
+Step 2: Inserting Excel Formula for Quarterly Compound Interest Calculator

 We already know about the formula for finding the quarterly compound interest in the above section of the article.
 So now we are going to put the formula of quarterly compound interest in our resulting cell.
 Let’s follow the steps to get a clear idea of how the formula works.